 Spanish IV uses an integrated approach to language learning, starting with the introduction of new material, through reinforcement, evaluation and review.
 The communicative presentations, exercise, and activities are designed to employ all four language skills.
 Students use these new skills while developing a realistic up-to-date awareness of Spanish Culture.
 This course intensely reviews grammar.
 It provides an in-depth introduction to literature, culture and art, and provides a smooth transition to the Level V Advanced Placement Course.
-A summer assignment may be required of the students.
-Dual Enrollment opportunity is available for this course.
-Please see the Dual Enrollment Link on the district's website.
+Students have the option of purchasing 3 credits through Seton Hill University.